ACCESS-NRI/access-hive.org.au/docs/community_resources/external_links.md

 # External Links and Articles

 ACCESS-NRI is a constantly growing community.
-There are many tutorials, references, articles, projects and tools, related to ACCESS-NRI and it's documentation hub, ACCESS-Hive.
+There are many tutorials, references, articles, projects and tools, related to ACCESS-NRI and its documentation hub, ACCESS-Hive.

 Here's a list of interesting articles and links, and these are constantly updated as relevant resources are found: